logannye/streaming-zero-knowledge-proofs/README.md

-# SEZKP — Streaming, Sublinear-Space ZKP (reference implementation)
+# SEZKP — Space-Efficient Zero-Knowledge Proofs

 SEZKP is a reference pipeline for **streaming** proof generation & verification over long traces using **sublinear memory**.
 It includes: